How to Create a YouTube Channel from Scratch

 Bonus: Download the free 30-day plan to grow your YouTube following fast, a daily workbook of challenges that will help you kickstart your Youtube channel growth and track your success.
 Get real results after one month.

-Before you can put your incredible YouTube marketing strategy into effect, you’re going to need a YouTube channel.
 Take off your cinematographer hat and put on your click-a-bunch-of-buttons hat: here we go!

 YouTube accounts are connected to your Google account (Google is YouTube’s parent company).
 If you don’t already have a Google account, it’s time to make one.
 Don’t worry; it’ll just take a couple of minutes.